Ari-Glikman/DIY-Host-Resume-on-Github-with-Markdown/README.md

 You have to market yourself as a product.
 To paraphrase Etter, why whould anyone want you?
 How would you fit in a broader ecosystem?
 Your resume should be to you what product documentation is to a product.

-There is a few ways to go about uploading.
-If you already have your file in a .md file you can click 'Upload files' and upload your file.
+If you already have a resume in Markdown that markets you appropriately then there is a few ways to go about uploading it.
+For a .md file you can click 'Upload files' and upload your file.

 ![Upload](https://user-images.githubusercontent.com/73805987/97834518-a7777880-1c9d-11eb-8047-8ed9f738d451.png)

-If you do not have your resume in markdown format go ahead and right it here.
-The first time I made my resume in markdown I used a very handy [website](https://markdownlivepreview.com/) that gave a live preview of what was being written.
+If you do not have your resume in Markdown format go ahead and right it here.
+The first time I made my resume in Markdown I used a very handy [website](https://markdownlivepreview.com/) that gave a live preview of what was being written.
 Once I was satisfied I copied everything over to the *index.md* file.

 Some tips for writing your resume that apply to Technical Writing as well:
 * Start with a simple statement of purpose